 PODCASTS: Today, the number of nuclear weapons held in stockpiles around the world remains at around 13,000 — more than enough to destroy our planet many times over at a time when risk of use is at its highest since the Cold War.
 Listen to audio-podcasts!

 CAMPAIGN MATERIALS: Nuclear, chemical, biological, and unpredictable autonomous and other indiscriminate weapon systems have no place in our world.
-Explore the 2025 "The history, success and challenges of Nuclear disarmament education."
-Campaign postcards and Get the communication materials!
+Designing a World without Nuclear Weapons.
+Explore the 2026 Campaign postcards and Get the communication materials!

 WHY WE CELEBRATE THE DAY?